Xetibo/ReSet-Doc/sections/literature.typ

 While not necessarily part of a plugin system, it is still important to note that this system requires a soft API/ABI stability.
-If the developers of the main applications often make radical changes, then these patches need to be rewritten for each change, which would make this system completely unfeasible.
+If the developers of the main applications often make radical changes, then these patches need to be rewritten for each change, which would make this system completely infeasible.

 #subsubsection("IPC")
 Inter Process Communication can be seen as a soft version of a plugin system.